Buying a House With Low-Income Home Buying Programs

 These courses equip buyers with the knowledge to make informed decisions about the different types of mortgages and the impact of varying interest rates on their finances.

-Step 6: Apply for the loan
+Step 6: Apply for the low-income home buying program

 Once you’ve completed the above steps, you’re ready to apply for the loan.
 Work closely with your lender to submit your application and respond to any requests for additional information or documentation.